metafroliclabs/chatbox/README.md

 #### 1. Chat type:

-You can switch between standard (private/group chat) and universal (global chat):
+You can switch between `standard` (private/group chat) and `universal` (global chat):

 ```php
 'type' => 'standard',
 ```

-Also in universal type, you can enable/disable some modules:
+Also in universal type, you can enable/disable modules:

 ```php
 'features' => [